x4dr/Fen/endworld/healing.md

 - Apply **sum of all dice that are below or at the threshold of the technology used** as a new wound
 - Ingress wound level and contamination drop by  [8, 11, 14, 17, 20].

-In all cases [Alacast](alacast) is used to precipitate Contamination from the body, the
+In all cases [Alacast](endworld/alacast) is used to precipitate Contamination from the body, the
-crudest way is to introduce Alacast into the bloodstream to precipitate the contamination inside the body and hope the body expels  it on its own, more refined ways are basically a dialysis or a very specific targetting of crystallization seeds  and retrieval of precipitation clusters.
+crudest way is to introduce Alacast into the bloodstream to precipitate the contamination inside the body and hope the body expels  it on its own, more refined ways are basically a dialysis or a very specific targeting of crystallization seeds  and retrieval of precipitation clusters.

 #### Treatment Methods
 | Name                              | Threshhold |